Presented by TheatreWorks USA

 Family Flex Pass: $10

-Join a Center for Architecture Design Educator before the first performance of Charlotte's Web and explore the theatre's lobby and surroundings.
+Join a Center for Architecture Design Educator before either performance of Charlotte's Web and explore the theatre's lobby and surroundings.

 The educator will lead families on a tour of the Queens Theatre and the other New York State Pavilion buildings that were created for the 1964 World's Fair.